 Bob once wrote, “External, disinterested individuals who would own part of the company and contribute little do not deserve to benefit by the hard work of the individuals within the company.”

-This spread-the-wealth management style helped attract top talent including leading scientists to the region, and in the years that followed SAIC became a global giant in science and technology solutions and San Diego reaped the benefits of a highly educated, skilled workforce.
+This spread-the-wealth management style helped attract top talent, including leading scientists, to the region, and in the years that followed SAIC became a global giant in science and technology solutions.
+San Diego reaped the benefits of a highly educated, skilled workforce.

 When Bob retired as Chairman of SAIC in 2004, the company had annual revenues of $8 billion and more than 43,000 employees, many of whom became millionaires thanks to their hard work and broad-based ownership.

 Giving Back to the Community